andreabradpitto/ARP-assignment/README.md

 kill -12 22961
 kill -18 22961

-10 is to output a log, 12 to pause, 18 to resume.
+10 is to open the log file, 12 to pause, 18 to resume.
 To end, press Ctrl + C in the Output Terminal
 ```

 The dynamic part is the "22961", which gets updated every time the code is run.
+Be careful not to input a wrong [signal value](https://dsa.cs.tsinghua.edu.cn/oj/static/unix_signal.html), as it may break the correct program execution.
+If that happens, it may be needed to manually kill processes *P*, *G*, and *L*.

+Please notice that asking for the log file to open at run-time automatically pauses token computation, so that the user can check its entries without being bothered by "document has changed" warnings and alike.

 ## 📊 7 - Results

 After several tests, I came to the conclusion that the token function reported by the professor ([Assignment Specifications V1.0](doc/Assignment%20Specifications%20V1.0.pdf) and [Assignment Specifications V2.0](doc/Assignment%20Specifications%20V2.0.pdf)) does not work.
 It should produce a [sine wave](https://en.wikipedia.org/wiki/Sine) but, even with the default parameters, it does not even come close to that.
-After several tweaks to the function itself, I ended up using ...
-TODO
+After several tweaks to the function itself, I ended up using TODO

 Results TODO

 ## 📫 8 - Author